AmSurg's third-quarter 2014 adjusted EPS of $0.66 increased 24.5%

 groups throughout the U.S.

-company owned 51% or greater interest in 235 ASCs and a minority
+owned majority interest in 235 centers and owned a minority

-interest in 5 ASCs (3 of which is consolidated).
-The ASCs are
+interest in seven (three of which are consolidated).

 Sources of Revenues